Sunday, December 31, 2023

 Does it look familiar?

-Even after finding the iron I wanted (multiple times), I thought I was safe from buying one.
+Even after finding the iron I wanted (and seeing an awful lot of identical ones for sale), I thought I was safe from buying one.
 They were always priced dangerously close to a hundred dollars.
 And so, secure in the knowledge that everything was too expensive to tempt me, I would flip through listings of pizzelle irons, admiring the pretty designs whenever I needed mental breaks from looking at words on a screen.
 Then someone in Ohio insidiously listed this one in my price range.

 Our fate was sealed.
 We would have my ex's grandmother's pizzelles.
 They start with margarine.